lvanrooijen/lease-a-car-api/README.md

 2. mvn install
 3. mvn spring-boot:run
       - The API will be running on http://localhost:8080

 ## Endpoints

-You can access all the API endpoints and detailed documentation via Swagger UI at:
+You can access all the API endpoints and documentation via Swagger UI at:

          http://localhost:8080/swagger-ui/index.html